Wills And Trusts

 There are many different types of trusts, but the ones you will most often see associated with Estate Planning are Revocable Living Trusts and Special or Supplemental Needs Trusts.

 Revocable Living Trust

 Revocable Living Trusts are often recommended by financial planners who serve clients throughout the country as a means to avoid Probate.
-In Washington State, a Revocable Living Trust may occasionally be helpful in Washington, but not very often due to Washington’s strict asset protection rules.
+In Washington State, a Revocable Living Trust may occasionally be helpful, but not very often due to Washington’s strict asset protection rules.
 Nonetheless, a Revocable Living Trust can be beneficial in certain circumstances.

 - Arranges for management and distribution of property